-There many aspects of this suffolk country house that didn’t work when we first started on it.
+There many aspects of this Suffolk country house that didn’t work when we first started on it.
 A new corridor had to be constructed upstairs so one didn’t have to walk through a bedroom to get to the large bathroom at the end.
-This bathroom was divide into two as there were only three bathrooms to seven bedrooms.
-The guest toilet downstairs was also relocated to a smaller unused store room because it too was located in a room that was too large which we subsequently converted it into a study.
-The most challeging space was the very long, quite wide and awkward kitchen.
-This was achieved by dividing it into 3 open spaces by adding pilasters with downstand beams in the middle.
-An informal dining area was formed at the end followed by a custom designed kitchen and a generous circulation space with a tall dresser and access to the outside terrace.
+This bathroom was divided into two as there were only three bathrooms to seven bedrooms.
+The loo downstairs was also relocated to a smaller unused room because it too was located in a large room with a lot of wasted space, we then converted it into a study.
+The most challenging space was the very long, quite wide and awkward kitchen.
+This was done by dividing it into 3 open spaces by adding pilasters with downstand beams in the middle kitchen area, adding an informal dining area on one end a generous circulation space on the other with access to the outside terrace.